bgroveben/DjangoPlay2Learn/README.md

 Game Tracking and Leaderboards: 30%
-!!! users can record each score more than once; needs redirect to leaderboard
 * AnonymousUser(s) have scores added to the leaderboard DONE (5%) Game tracking page exists for both games.
 DONE (5%) Leaderboards exist for both games.